kaltura/platform-install-packages/doc/kaltura-packages-faq.md

 This should reset your passwd to 'admin123!'

 ### kmc is routed to a SSL link
-If you access /kmc and get routed to https://vod.linnovate.net/index.php/kmc/kmc4 (wven if you prompted to work in non SSL mode...
+If you try to access /kmc and get routed to https://vod.linnovate.net/index.php/kmc/kmc4 - (even if you prompted to work in non SSL mode...

 run the following commands...
 ```